savonet/book/workflow.md

 - `samplerate`: the desired samplerate (typically 44100),
 - `bitrate`: the desired bitrate (in kbps, typically 128).

-For instance, contstant `128` kbps bitrate encoding is achieved with
+For instance, constant 128 kbps bitrate encoding is achieved with

 ```{.liquidsoap include="liq/encoder-mp3-1.liq" from=2 to=-1}
 ```